 GIMP is the popular acronym of GNU Image Manipulation Program, which is an open-source app to bring easier photo editing experience in your devices.
 Some of the notable features of GIMP include the customizable interface it has — which lets you change the layout as per your taste and requirement —, single-click retouching techniques that will help you enhance photographs in no time, availability of really good GIMP Plugins, wide support for various additional devices as well as input & output file formats as well.
-Despite the customizability, the UI of GIMP is quite professional, which you can understand from the screenshots in the official site of this open-source tool.
-It is not a matter of wonder that GIMP gives you the ultimate level of productivity when you’re in Linux than on others.
-Altogether, GIMP impresses us!
+Despite the customizability, the UI of GIMP is quite professional.
 Also, you get perks of having an open-source community for clearing doubts and extended support.

 Don’t mistake it for Microsoft Paint that comes with your Windows PC by default.
-Paint.NET is an innovative, free, and professional tool to edit your photographs and other images, quite easily.
-When you need something more than normal Paint but not that heavy like Photoshop, Paint.NET is the one to use.
+Paint.NET is an innovative, free, and professional tool to edit your photographs and other images quite easily.
+When you need something more than normal Paint but not heavy like Photoshop, Paint.NET is the one to use.
 We have used Paint.NET in low-configuration & high-configuration systems and the performance was superb.
-Talking of features, Paint.NET comes with layer-support; in-built special effects to enhance a photograph in no time, support for unlimited history that can help you find and fix your mistakes etc. Paint.NET has grabbed several awards as well, including one from PC World.
-By the way, Paint.NET weighs only a few MBs, which is damn low when compared to other premium ones.
+Talking of features, Paint.NET comes with layer-support; in-built special effects to enhance a photograph in no time, support for unlimited history that can help you find and fix your mistakes, etc. Paint.NET has grabbed several awards as well, including one from PC World.
+By the way, Paint.NET weighs only a few MBs, which is quite low when compared to other premium photo editors.

 PhotoScape blends a lot of usable features with a minimalistic user interface so that you won’t have to handle a lot of toolbars.
-Just as PhotoScape says on its official website, it can function as a photo viewer for viewing your photos and creating slideshows and a photo editor editor with basic photo editing and batch editing capabilities.
-When you open the PhotoScape, you can see the interface, with links to all its various roles.
-For instance, you can move onto the Viewer, Batch Editor, Animated GIF creator or RAW Converter in a single click.
-In the corresponding section, you can view or edit your images without any distracting elements.
-The Mac and Windows 10 version of PhotoScape named PhotoScape X give users enhanced features like HDR, Magic color, and more.
+Just as PhotoScape says on its official website, it can function as a photo viewer for viewing your photos and creating slideshows and a photo editor with basic photo editing and batch editing capabilities.
+When you open PhotoScape, you can see the interface, with links to all its various roles.
+For instance, you can move onto the Viewer, Batch Editor, Animated GIF creator or RAW Converter in order to view or edit your images without any distracting elements.
+The Mac and Windows 10 version of PhotoScape gives users enhanced features like HDR, Magic color, and more.
 PhotoScape is, considering all its features, a minimalist competitor to others in list.

 As someone who likes to have the luxury of a wide range of editing tools, I have loved using Canva.
 Despite being feature-rich, it has kept complexity at bay.
 Probably the best part about this online photo editor is the clutter-free interface that feels quite responsive.
 So, you can go about editing images without any lag.
 Another feature worth taking note of is the ever-growing library of filters.
 As the filters are fully customizable, you can fine-tune each one of them to suit your workflow better.
 For instance, you can adjust the contrast, saturation, and brightness with ease.
 Moreover, it has a pretty straightforward drag-and-drop control to crop and resize images.
 And you also get the option to select pixel dimensions and change the aspect radio quickly.
 Beyond these handy features, Canva should appeal to those who wish to get creative but without getting into complexity.